pezra/blog/config-files/text.md

       username: my_app
       password:
       host: db1.my_org.invalid

-That is not to bad.
-It does include a fair bit of repetition that could probably be fixed.
+That is not horrible, but it does include a fair bit of repetition.
 This approach starts getting ugly when you need to have more dynamic configurations.
 For example, RPM type distros use `/tmp/mysql.sock` as the domain socket for the MySQL database.
 Debian type distros use `/var/run/mysqld/mysqld.sock`.
 So you end up with a config file that looks like this

     development:
       adapter: mysql